ozakary/data-C60_ML/dft_calculations_nep/README.md

 This project contains computational data for C<sub>60</sub> structures.
 Each structure was computed using the computational conditions described in the sections below.

 The reference DFT values are calculated for all empty C<sub>60</sub> structures in the reference dataset at three levels of DFT theory, which we refer to as DFT-1, DFT-2, and DFT-3.
-The necessary input files for the calculations can be found in the subdirectories `DFT-1`, `DFT-2`, and `DFT-3`.

 Here we provide one example calculation folder `cluster_<ID>` for each DFT theory level used (DFT-1, DFT-2, and DFT-3).
 These example Turbomole DFT calculation data files can be found in the corresponding subdirectories.